skrey/yellow-extensions/source/help/en/troubleshooting.md

 **Datenstrom Yellow requires rewrite support […]**

 Configure the web server, see configuration files below.
 You either need a configuration file for your web server or you use the built-in web server on your computer.
 The built-in web server is handy for developers.
-As soon as the web server forwards HTTP requests to `yellow.php`, the problem should be resolved.
+As soon as the web server forwards HTTP requests to the `yellow.php`, the problem should be resolved.

 **Datenstrom Yellow requires PHP extension […]**